 Culture and Language

-This is to help you make sense of and navigate the Culture and Language course material.
+This is to help you make sense of and navigate the Culture and Language course that I used to teach at Tsuru University.
 You can just use the menu above if you prefer.
 Start with the introduction, which gives a brief overview, and then go on to look at the early culture section, which looks at the earliest remaining evidence of human society in the British Isles.

 We don’t know what languages were spoken in these very early times but we do have evidence for the Celtic languages.
 These are introduced in the early language section.
 After that, we consider how English came into existence as a new language in the British Isles from around the beginning of the fifth century AD when the Germanic tribes invaded present day England.
 We go on to think about how new cultural identities were created by these large scale movements of people.
 We are then in a position to consider the status of the ancient Celtic languages in the British Isles today.

 We then focus on the development of English, first the Germanic Old English, which was strongly influenced by the French connection offered by the Norman French after the Battle of Hastings in 1066 and led to the development of the Middle English of writers like Geoffrey Chaucer as English became more fashionable.
 Then we consider how the connection with France collapsed during the Hundred Years War, a kind of very long and violent divorce from France.
 England was finally forced to go it alone, but not before the war had been turned into a battle between Good and Evil by Joan of Arc.
 This section ends with a discussion of how the development of language and culture is a process of trial and error: we learn from our mistakes.
 In particular, English developed as a simple, user-friendly language precisely because it was treated as the language of second-class citizens.